ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 9. Optional: Expand **Advanced Configuration** to configure additional settings for your VSI.

-    - **Specify preferred processor compatibility mode**: Set to on to select a specific processor compatibility mode.
+    - **Specify preferred processor compatibility mode**: Set to on and select the preferred processor compatibility mode from the **Preferred processor compatibility mode** list.

-        Select the preferred processor compatibility mode from the **Preferred processor compatibility mode** list.
+        Select

         The Virtual server instance details page of a deployed VSI displays the preferred and the effective processor compatibility mode that is currently set for a VSI.